BOARD OF DIRECTORS

 WHO VERY SADLY HAS SINCE DIED OF CANCER.

 Judy Strawn is President, and Founder of RWC.
-She comes to RWC with over 48 years’ experience in public relations, special events planning/management, advertising, printing and publishing, writing and photography.
-She has worked as an independent contractor on motorsports marketing and public relations projects since 1982, supplementing her income as a temporary and permanent legal secretary in major international firms.
+She comes to RWC with over 53 years’ experience in public relations, special events planning/management, advertising, printing and publishing, writing and photography.
+She has worked as an independent contractor on motorsports marketing and public relations projects since 1982, supplementing her income as a temporary and permanent legal secretary in major international law firms.
 Currently, she is retired and living in Tennessee though still operating RWC.
 She holds a B.A, Degree in Public Communication and has continued public relations and marketing studies at UCLA.
 Strawn has been awarded Who’s Who recognition in several areas, including Marquis Who’s Who in America, Who’s Who in the World, and in Cambridge, England’s Dictionary of International Biography.
-Most recently, she has been awarded inclusion in Marquis Who’s 2018 edition of Who’s Who in America and the organizations Lifetime Achievement award.
-Strawn developed the Quick Tips on Winning in Life racer presentation program.
+Most recently, she has been awarded inclusion in Marquis Who’s 2018 edition of Who’s Who in America and recieved the organization’s Lifetime Achievement award.
+Strawn developed the Quick Tips on Winning in Life racer presentation program RWC’s Quick Tips on Winning in Life Field Trip Program for Kids and Teens.
 While working full time as a legal assistant, she operated RWC evenings and weekends.
 In addition to operational responsibilities, Strawn has set up and coordinated RWC presentations on the various race series and in Southern California and does the organizations’ desk top publishing.
 Strawn is also a member of the Board of Directors and is Newsletter Editor for the Clan Strachan Scottish Historical Society.